xrdocs/programmability/_blogs/2022-08-16-rahul-gnmi.md

 tags:
   - iosxr
   - cisco
-position: hidden
+position: top
 ---

 # Background

 Let’s first start with a little bit of background with why we need gRPC and why it is better than other available options.

 # What is an RPC?

 An RPC (Remote Procedure Call) is a mechanism in which a system 'A' (client) runs a program (or a process) on another system 'B' (server) and receives the output of this process as a response.
-It works on a client-server model and uses TCP protocols and JSON/XML for data serialization to transmit request/response data
+It works on a client-server model and uses TCP protocols and JSON/XML as encodings to transmit request/response data.

 # What the problem with traditional RPC?